Navigate:

 vLLM: LLM inference and serving engine

-Fast and memory-efficient inference engine for large language models with PagedAttention optimization for production deployments at scale.
+Fast, memory-efficient LLM inference engine with PagedAttention for production deployments at scale.

 OVERALL